Joseph-Luper-Tsenum/CHIP-Seq-motif-discovery-by-homer/README.md

 ### Introduction

+Increasing quantities of long noncoding RNAs (lncRNAs) are now found in mammalian transcriptome, and scientist have reported that a good number of them are expressed specifically in the brain.
+For example, Shi-Yan et al. 2013 reported some lncRNAs expressed in the brain including rhabdomyosarcoma 2-associated transcript (RMST).
+RMST is regulated by REST (a transcriptional repressor).
+RMST's role in neurogenesis can be traced to its over expression during neuronal differentiation.
+To exert its functions, RMST physically interacts with a transcription factor (SOX2).
+SOX2 is known to modulate the fate of neurogenesis.
+A huge number of downregulated genes known to be involved in neurogenesis are coregulated by RMST and SOX2.
+Shi-Yan et al. 2013 reported that RMST is needed for SOX2 to bind to the promoter regions of neurogenic transcription factors.

-Chromosome 18 of the human genome was used for CHIP-Seq motif discovery by homer
+Here,chromosome 18 of the human genome was used for CHIP-Seq motif discovery by homer based on the paper by Shi-Yan et al. 2013 (https://www.cell.com/molecular-cell/fulltext/S1097-2765(13)00543-1?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS1097276513005431%3Fshowall%3Dtrue)

 ### PART I